-I’m so excited to finally share some more of the updates we did to our 96′ Winnebago Adventurer.
+I’m so excited to finally share more of the updates we did to our 96′ Winnebago Adventurer.
 I see the BIG REVEAL in our near future…very near.

 But for today I’m going to share how we updated our cabinet hardware for less than $100.

 Our cabinet drawer pulls, hinges, & struts were a sort of copper color.
-They were old and dated and spoke 1980’s even though the camper is a 96′.
+They were old and dated and spoke the 1980s even though the camper is a 96′.
 Let’s just say they were ugly.

 The cabinet painting that we did really dictated that we needed to update the hardware.
 On deal sites, I had read about buying new cabinet and drawer pulls off of eBay.
 But surprisingly, I found this super deal on Amazon. *EDIT* No surprise, the pulls I originally bought are no longer available.
 When looking for the pulls, I came across this pack of 25.
 They are so sleek and modern!

 The price was right too!
 In reality, the price seemed too good to be true and I wondered if the quality would be low.
 But they are very nice!
 I can honestly say that we would still be extremely happy even if the pulls had cost us triple what we paid.

-For one 10 pack, it cost just under $20.
+For one 10-pack, it costs just under $20.
 We had to order 4 packs because our RV has gobs of cabinets and drawers.

 So we had figured out a solution for the pulls but still had hinges and struts to contend with.
 (Struts are those little levers that hold overhead cabinet doors up so you don’t bonk your head)

 I REALLY didn’t want to buy new hinges.
 The existing hinges were perfectly fine, they just didn’t match.
 Since they were not hidden hinges, we needed to do something about them so we opted to spray paint them.

 How We Spray Painted Our Hardware